dlguswo333/dlguswo333.github.io/markdown/2026/01-18-en-apply-width-height-html-img-element-sveltekit.md

 Usually, before images load, if there is no information provided about how big the images are, browsers render them as big as `0x0`.
-Same goes with my blog; the images' heights increase from 0 to non-zero, thus impacting other HTML elements in the same flow change their positions.
+Same goes with my blog; the images' heights increase from 0 to non-zero, thus impacting other HTML elements in the same flow, shifting their positions.

 It affects user experience in a negative way.
 To give a simple example, users feel annoyance if texts bounce off somewhere else while reading.